irods/irods.org/content/posts/irods-internship-summer-2021.md

 Status: published

-**Update:**  This internship is open to international students, but may require some extra paperwork.
-A US Bank account is highly recommended for candidates not in the United States.
+**Update:**  This internship is open to international students, but would require extra paperwork.
+A US Bank account is required for candidates not in the United States.

 ## Join Us